No winner or finalist has emerged in the 2023 PositiveNaija Essay Competition, themed: Nigerian Politics Is Not A Game!

 Once again, we thank profoundly every advisory judge since the commencement of this annual competition for their valuable support.
 For this year’s edition, we had hoped to contact relevant advisory judges once finalists emerged.

-We also express our heartfelt gratitude to our team, sponsors for this year’s essay competition – Wole Joshua and Co. [competition process auditor], Cliff Agba Art Studio [art piece for the winner] as well as contributors/advisors, family and many others for their kind contributions; a testament of their belief in our vision and mission.
+We also express our heartfelt gratitude to our team, sponsors for this year’s essay competition – Wole Joshua and Co. [competition process auditor] as well as contributors/advisors, family and many others for their kind contributions; a testament of their belief in our vision and mission.

 We also appreciate every person and institution genuinely committed to the principles of good governance in Nigeria in their own little way.